Andaeiii/JsExperiments/README.md

 - PHP Code goes into the php folder

-- JS files are separated into projects be sure to check it projects with its corresponding files
+- JS files are separated into projects be sure to check it projects with its corresponding files, projects ranging from 2d to 3d JS animations and visualizations... and others.

 - HTML/CSS in the index folder...